School threats reported at El Paso ISD schools on first day of school - NewsBreak

 EL PASO, Texas – The parents of a 7-year-old girl are speaking out after they say their daughter was dropped off at the wrong bus stop, waiting for hours until her parents found her.
 On Tuesday, the girl was going to take the bus after school for the first time, according to her parents.
 The The post 7-year-old El Paso girl dropped off at wrong bus stop, found hours later; parents want answers appeared first on KVIA.

-Burges High School students learn about Aug.
-3 El Paso mass shooting on third anniversary
+Aug.
+3 El Paso mass shooting taught to Burges High School students on third anniversary

 IN THIS ARTICLE

-Note: UPDATE: According to documents obtained by ABC-7, a 12-year-old girl told a counselor she had been abused by SGT.
-Lorenzo Morales, when she was six years old.
-The girl claims Morales touched her in her private area.
-Morales told investigators he never touched the victim in a sexual manner.
-The...